|

 the state that preselect the candidates?
 They are the powerful and the wealthy.

-In America and in all of today’s
+In America and in all of today’s so-called democracies the

-later vote.
+will later vote.
 Theoretically, any person who constitutionally qualifies for an

-or know beforehand that they have the blessings and financial support of
+or know beforehand that they have the blessings and financial support of the

-needs of the many and the nation as a whole go unmet.
+the many and the nation as a whole go unmet.

 By our actions toward each other and through the institutions